yeradis/animetracking_flutter/README.md

   AnimeListInjector.configure(Origin.MOCK);
 ```

-Very simple concept with a list and details, also a side menu
 There are two views, but one of them is using the Flutter's `routing` and `navigation` feature.

 Maybe in other update will add the details here too using parameters at the route